William Schimmel: Academic work

-Schimmel conducts a yearly three-day Master Class and Concert Series (The Seminars) sponsored by the American Accordionists' Association, dedicated to the exploration and establishment of an accordion culture, which is in its twenty sixth season.
+Schimmel conducts a yearly three-day Master Class and Concert Series (The Seminars) sponsored by the American Accordionists' Association, now sponsored by The Accordion Global Association, dedicated to the exploration and establishment of an accordion culture, which is in its thirty first season.
 He recently curated a six day accordion event, Accordion Mixology, at Lincoln Center in celebration on the acquisition of his archives.
+This was followed by Not Entirely Schubert, a Concert with his Associates, What's Tango about the Classics and the upcoming,Improving on Berlioz.
 He has served on the faculties of numerous colleges including The Juilliard School, Brooklyn College CUNY, Dean of Neupauer Conservatory, New York University, New School University and many others.

 He is known as an authority of the music of Kurt Weill and has recorded all of Weill's music which includes the accordion.

 Personal life

 He is married to dancer, choreographer, director and filmmaker, Micki Goodman.
 Together they founded the Studio Muse Dance/Music/Theatre Troup and produced concerts in the New York, New Jersey and Philadelphia area.
 They have collaborated on numerous videos which can be seen on You Tube.
 They have one son who is a visual artist.